-To produce the best and most accurate results, your colon must be completely clean.
-You will drink a special bowel cleansing preparation to help clean out your colon.
-You will also need to follow a special diet several days prior to your scheduled colonoscopy.
+To produce the best results, you will drink a bowel cleansing preparation to help clean out your colon.
 Even if your stools are clear, it is important to take all of the colon prep as directed because your body is always making fluid and small polyps can hide behind this fluid.

-What happens during a colonoscopy with double balloon enteroscopy?
+What happens during a colonoscopy?

-Plan to spend up to three hours at the hospital the day of your procedure.
-The procedure itself takes up to 90 minutes to complete.
-You will have a chance to meet with the doctor prior to the procedure.
-You will also meet an anesthesiologist who will administer sedation medications during the procedure.
+Plan to spend up to 2 hours at the endoscopy center the day of your colonoscopy.
+The procedure itself takes about 20 to 40 minutes to complete.

-Before the exam:
+Before the procedure:

-Your medical history will be reviewed with you by your health care team including a nurse, your gastroenterology physician and an anesthesia provider.
-An IV line will be placed.
+Your medical history will be reviewed with you by your health care team including a nurse, your gastroenterology physician and an anesthesia provider and an IV line will be placed.

-During the exam:
+During the procedure:

-During your procedure, the anesthesia provider will administer medications and monitor vital signs which is a process known as Monitored Anesthesia Care (MAC).
+During your procedure the anesthesia provider will administer medications and monitor vital signs which is a process known as Monitored Anesthesia Care (MAC).
 While most patients sleep through the procedure, some remain awake and aware.
 The anesthesiologist and/or certified registered nurse anesthetist (CRNA) will help determine the appropriate type of drug to be used during the procedure to keep you safe and comfortable.
-If abnormal tissue or polyps are found, the doctor may remove them through the colonoscope for closer examination or biopsy.
-Tissue removal is painless.
+If abnormal tissue or polyps are found, the physician may remove them through the colonoscope for closer examination or biopsy.